spunkyboy/frankie_cafe/README.md

 - Shop: Provided online order button where categories with 5 products, eg coffee capsules, coffee beans, Gift Ideas, Gift card and Clearance ( discounted prices ).
 - User Information: Provided users form for validation with the total amount of products added in the basket but yet to add the payment method.
 ![Alt Text](images/items-basket-info.jpg)

+###  About Us / Brand Story Page
+- Provided information to users who want to know more about Frankie cafe and why they should care about Frankie Cafe products.
+Provided information about the origin of Frankie Cafe, Taste of our coffee and the award wining of our classico blend.
+Provided history behind Frankie cafe and how the brand started.